 Summerfield recommends calling organizations you might be interested in to get the detailed scoop on their dog selection process, training philosophy and background.
 While there is no “right” way, there are a few things you want to avoid.
 One is getting a dog before you consult a trainer, as most dogs just aren’t suited to service work.
 “Getting help from a qualified person to select the right dog is so incredibly important,” Summerfield says.
 “We would love to never hear from anybody who’s already bought a puppy.”

-Also steer clear of punitive training methods.
-“We do not want to train dogs on choke collars, prong collars, shock collars, where the dog learns, ‘If I make a mistake, I’ll be corrected, so maybe I just won’t do anything,’” Summerfield says.
-“We want a dog that will try any behavior that comes to their mind, and we can then reinforce that behavior, or not reinforce that behavior.”
+Also steer clear of punitive training methods like choke collars, prong collars or shock collars.
+Summerfield says, “We want a dog that will try any behavior that comes to their mind, and we can then reinforce that behavior, or not reinforce that behavior.”

 Finally, beware of scams, as well as folks with good intentions but little experience.
 The last thing you want is to waste thousands of dollars on a poorly trained pup.

-Once you’ve partnered with an organization, expect to wait months or years until you’re matched with a dog.
+Then expect to wait months or years until matched with a dog.
 (It was about a year after fundraising that Andrew met Nora.)
 And you’re not done when the dog finally comes home.
 “Even if you get a dog that’s already trained, you have to train your dog for its entire life,” Bennett says.
 “They get out of practice.”
 Plus, as your child’s needs change, you may have to teach your dog some new tricks.